 The cost–benefit of implementing hardware cache coherence for a PIM is also highly dependent on the hardware implementation and application characteristics.
 We examined a number of options for implementing both host-PIM and PIM-PIM coherence, and concluded that suitable coarse-grain tracking methods, such as region coherence, can be implemented with low hardware overhead and minimal coherence traffic.

 Incorporating PIM into system management functions, instrumentation, checkpoint restart, RAS and debug-ability tools is also addressed.
 An outline of a projected path for adoption of PIM functions is defined.
-And, finally, an example case study that involves modifying the MiniFE proxy application to exploit PIM functions is described.